markkey014/GA-A320m/readme.md

   - Kingston HyperX Fury DDR4 RAM 4GBx2 overclocked to 2766MHz
   - Kingston SSDNow UV400 240GB
   - MSI Aero ITX RX 560 2GB OC

+You can update up to 10.15.4 using this EFI folder